pittpv/c2/en/README.md

 Each script is named `terminal1.sh`, `terminal2.sh`, etc. Each script should be run in a separate terminal.
 After running the first script, immediately open the log file `/canton_quest.log` to see additional information.

+You don't need scripts for quests 1 and 2.
+Complete these quests yourself.

 ### Quest 3

 <details>